ihebski/A-Red-Teamer-diaries/README.md

 # Goal
 * Understand how the attacks can be performed
 * Try out various industry tools and become more profficient in using them
+# Disclaimer
+For educational purposes only, use at your own responsibility.